beto-rodriguez/SuperXml/README.md

   <Tor.Run Tor.Repeat="b in bounds">-value {{$index}}: {{b}}
   </Tor.Run>

-now here you can see a filtered list of clases
+now here you can see a filtered list of classes
   <Tor.Run Tor.Repeat="e in elements" Tor.If="e.age > 25">-{{e.name}}, age {{e.age}}
   </Tor.Run>
 ```